 This is one of the most secluded beaches of Galapagos Islands, Ecuador, away from all the hustle-bustle of the city.
 This wide white-sand beach is home to a lot of marine iguanas, boobies, sea lions and a number of birds.
 This beach is shaded by dry tropical forest and coconut palms and is an excellent choice for those who are looking for a peaceful vacation.

-The Red Sand Beaches at Bartolome and the Rabida Islands.
+The Red Sand Beaches at Rabida Island.

 The Bartolome Island, located about a few miles east to the Santiago Islands is a place that is known for the natural beauty formed by the volcanic eruptions that took place.
 It has a fascinating view of formations caused by lava flows and the spatter cones.
 The beaches on this island are picturesque and beautiful as one can take a look at the beautiful Pinnacle Rocks that the Island is famous for and also the breaking waves on the red sand beach.
 This kind of a beach is rarely found anywhere else in the world.
 The red sand beach on this island compliments that beautiful red sand that is found on the Rabida Island as well.

 The sight of the Galapagos and Penguins and the sea lions makes these beaches look even more beautiful.
 Batolomé is often part of the itinerary in most cruises and land tours.
 Diving and standard day-trips to Batolomé are also porpular.

 El Garrapatero, Santa Cruz Island